ErikBjare/planetoids/README.md

 # Mini Solar System Explorer

-A 3D space exploration game built with Three.js where players navigate a procedurally-featured miniature solar system, collect discovery points, and upgrade their equipment.
+A 3D space exploration game built with Three.js and TypeScript where players navigate a procedurally-featured miniature solar system, collect discovery points, and upgrade their equipment.

 ![Game Screenshot](screenshot.png)